-available to low-income households (TANF, SSI, WAP, etc.) ☑ Joint application for multiple programs ☑ Intake referrals to/from other programs ☑ One-stop intake centers ☑ Other - describe:
+ne how you will ensure that the LIHEAP program is coordinated with other programs to low-income households (TANF, SSI, WAP, etc.) Joint application for multiple programs Intake referrals to/from other programs One-stop intake centers Other - describe:

-DHCD uses a single application for LIHEAP, Heating System Repair/Replacement and WAP.
+EOHLC uses a single application for LIHEAP, Heating System Repair/Replacement, WAP, and as applicable, Low Income Household Water Assistance Program .

-Data exchange with DTA coordinates LIHEAP with H-EAT.
+Data exchange with DTA coordinates LIHEAP with H-EAT and SNAP.